ComScore

 So you tried your best to ignore your ex’s shit-stirring contributions to the conversation, but it’s not getting any better and you’re about to boil over.
 “If emotions run high and your co-parent gets too upset to collaborate, take a break from the conversation,” says McMahon, adding that it’s important to “make this break collaborative, respectful and explicit.”
 A sample script may go something like this: “It’s important we figure this out for the kids’ sake, but I think we’re getting a little too heated to do that right now.
 Let’s take a day to cool off and revisit this conversation tomorrow after work.”

-Co-parenting over the holidays really isn’t that different from co-parenting at any other time of year, except that the combination of added stress and high expectations tends to exacerbate bad behavior.
-Prepare yourself for this reality, remember that the unpleasant aspects will pass and, above all, let the greater holiday goal be your guide.
+From my experience, co-parenting over the holidays really isn’t that different from co-parenting at any other time of year, except that the combination of added stress and high expectations tends to exacerbate bad behavior.
+Prepare yourself for this reality by identifying your limitations and triggers.
+If you can do that, the greater holiday goal will prevail.

 My Ex and I Have Been Separated for a Year.
 Here Are 5 Ways We Navigate Successful Co-Parenting